A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Background

 Consequently, a \textit{credibility signal}~\cite{hawkeTechnologicalApproachesImproving} is a small unit of information used in making a credibility assessment as an evidence.
 This can be a measurable feature of the information being assessed for credibility, or information about it (metadata), or information about entities which relate to it in various ways, such as the entity who provided it.

 \textit{Credibility indicator}~\cite{hawkeTechnologicalApproachesImproving} is commonly used interchangeably with credibility signal.
-In some communities, \textit{credibility signal} is used for inputs to \textit{credibility assessment algorithms} and \textit{credibility indicator} is used for the display features added to the output, to communicate results to a human consumer.
+In some communities, \textit{credibility signal} is used for inputs to \textit{credibility assessment algorithms} and \textit{credibility indicator} is used for the display features added to the output, to communicate (explain) results to an end user.
 In this survey, we prefer to use \textit{credibility signal}, while we would like to emphasize that in practice many signals can be used directly also as indicators communicated to end users.

 Finally, \textit{credibility assessment tools}~\cite{hawkeTechnologicalApproachesImproving} are software features or applications which perform credibility assessment or help people do so.
-Such tools can either derive credibility signals, or implement also a \textit{credibility assessment algorithm} to aggregate such signals into a credibility score/credibility indicators.
+Such tools can either derive credibility signals, or implement also a \textit{credibility assessment algorithm} to aggregate such signals into a credibility label/score.

+Credibility and credibility assessment is inherently very close to \textit{false information} and the task of \textit{false information detection}.
+Nevertheless, credibility (as also defined above) is rather a parallel/complementary concept.
+While they tend to correlate (low credibility may indicate false content), non-credible content does not necessarily need to be false only and vice versa.